run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/project-management.md

 ---
 ## Introduction

-The Administrator creates Run:AI Projects using via the [Run:AI user interface](../../../../admin-ui-setup/project-setup/#create-a-new-project).
+The Administrator creates Run:ai Projects using via the [Run:ai user interface](../../../../admin-ui-setup/project-setup/#create-a-new-project).
 When enabling [Researcher Authentication](../../authentication/researcher-authentication.md) you also assign users to Projects.

-Run:AI Projects are implemented as Kubernetes namespaces.
-When creating a new Run:AI Project, Run:AI does the following automatically:
+Run:ai Projects are implemented as Kubernetes namespaces.
+When creating a new Run:ai Project, Run:ai does the following automatically:

 * Creates the namespace.
-* Labels the namespace as _managed by Run:AI_.
+* Labels the namespace as _managed by Run:ai_.
-* Provides access to the namespace for Run:AI services.
+* Provides access to the namespace for Run:ai services.
 * Associates users with the namespace.

 This process may __need to be altered__ if:

 * The organization has an internal naming convention for namespaces.
-* The organization does not allow Run:AI certain privileges which allow the above automation.
+* The organization does not allow Run:ai certain privileges which allow the above automation.

 The purpose of this document is to explain how to handle these scenarios.

 ## Using Existing Namespaces

-By default, creating a Project named `<PROJECT-NAME>` Run:AI will create a Kubernetes namespace named `runai-<PROJECT-NAME>`.
+By default, creating a Project named `<PROJECT-NAME>` Run:ai will create a Kubernetes namespace named `runai-<PROJECT-NAME>`.
 However, organizations with an existing Kubernetes practice may already have existing Kubernetes namespaces where they wish to run machine-learning workloads or their Kubernetes namespace naming convention does not allow the `runai-` prefix.
-As such, Run:AI allows the __association__ of a Run:AI Project with any existing Kubernetes namespace:
+As such, Run:ai allows the __association__ of a Run:ai Project with any existing Kubernetes namespace:

-* When [setting up](cluster.md) a Run:AI cluster, Disable namespace creation by setting the flag `createNamespaces` to `false`.
+* When [setting up](cluster.md) a Run:ai cluster, Disable namespace creation by setting the flag `createNamespaces` to `false`.
-* Using the Run:AI User Interface, create a new Project `<PROJECT-NAME>`
+* Using the Run:ai User Interface, create a new Project `<PROJECT-NAME>`
-* Assuming an existing namespace `<NAMESPACE>`, associate it with the Run:AI project by running:
+* Assuming an existing namespace `<NAMESPACE>`, associate it with the Run:ai project by running:

 ```
 kubectl label ns <NAMESPACE>  runai/queue=<PROJECT_NAME>
 ```

-## Limiting Run:AI Access Roles
+## Limiting Run:ai Access Roles

-When installing Run:AI, you are providing Run:AI with various privileges within the Kubernetes cluster.
-For a detailed explanation of the Kubernetes roles provided to Run:AI, see the article [Understand the Kubernetes Cluster Access provided to Run:AI](../../config/access-roles.md).
+When installing Run:ai, you are providing Run:ai with various privileges within the Kubernetes cluster.
+For a detailed explanation of the Kubernetes roles provided to Run:ai, see the article [Understand the Kubernetes Cluster Access provided to Run:ai](../../config/access-roles.md).

-Some organizations prefer to limit the assigning of these roles to Run:AI, per an organizational policy.
+Some organizations prefer to limit the assigning of these roles to Run:ai, per an organizational policy.
 The two roles related to Project creation and maintenance are:

-1. The ability of Run:AI to automatically create Kubernetes namespaces.
+1. The ability of Run:ai to automatically create Kubernetes namespaces.

-2. The ability of Run:AI to assign access to Run:AI Services and set the allowed users.
+2. The ability of Run:ai to assign access to Run:ai Services and set the allowed users.

-## 1. Do not allow Run:AI to create namespaces
+## 1. Do not allow Run:ai to create namespaces

-* When [setting up Run:AI cluster](cluster.md), Disable namespace creation by setting the flag `createNamespaces` to false.
+* When [setting up Run:ai cluster](cluster.md), Disable namespace creation by setting the flag `createNamespaces` to false.
-* Using the Run:AI User Interface, create a new Project `<PROJECT-NAME>`
+* Using the Run:ai User Interface, create a new Project `<PROJECT-NAME>`
-* Create a namespace `<NAMESPACE>` and associate with Run:AI by running:
+* Create a namespace `<NAMESPACE>` and associate with Run:ai by running:

 ```
 kubectl create ns <NAMESPACE>
 kubectl label ns <NAMESPACE>  runai/queue=<PROJECT_NAME>
 ```

-## 2. Do not allow Run:AI to assign roles
+## 2. Do not allow Run:ai to assign roles

 !!!
 Important Note
     This option is less recommended due to the resulting high maintenance overhead, as described below.

-* When [setting up Run:AI cluster](cluster.md), Disable assigning of access to Run:AI services by setting the flag  `createRoleBindings` to `false`.
+* When [setting up Run:ai cluster](cluster.md), Disable assigning of access to Run:ai services by setting the flag  `createRoleBindings` to `false`.

  When these settings are applied, the administrator must perform additional manual steps as follows: